Generic Name: norethindrone acetate, ethinyl estradiol, ferrous fumarate

 COCs containing some synthetic estrogens (for example, ethinyl estradiol) may inhibit the metabolism of other compounds.
 COCs have been shown to significantly decrease plasma concentrations of lamotrigine, likely due to induction of lamotrigine glucuronidation.
 This may reduce seizure control; therefore, dosage adjustments of lamotrigine may be necessary.
 Consult the labeling of the concurrently-used drug to obtain further information about interactions with COCs or the potential for enzyme alterations.

 There is little or no increased risk of birth defects in women who inadvertently use COCs during early pregnancy.
 Epidemiologic studies and meta-analyses have not found an increased risk of genital or non-genital birth defects (including cardiac anomalies and limb reduction defects) following exposure to low dose COCs prior to conception or during early pregnancy.

-Do not administer COCs to induce withdrawal bleeding as a test for pregnancy.
-Do not use COCs during pregnancy to treat threatened or habitual abortion.
+The administration of COCs to induce withdrawal bleeding should not be used as a test for pregnancy.
+COCs should not be used during pregnancy to treat threatened or habitual abortion.

 Women who do not breastfeed should not start COCs earlier than 4 weeks postpartum.

 When possible, advise the nursing mother to use other forms of contraception until she has weaned her child.
 Estrogen-containing OCs can reduce milk production in breastfeeding mothers.
 This is less likely to occur once breastfeeding is well-established; however, it can occur at any time in some women.
 Small amounts of oral contraceptive steroids and/or metabolites are present in breast milk.